FIFA World Cup trophy on display with golden surface gleaming under stadium lights showing iconic tournament symbol

 Every four years, the world stops to watch 32 nations (soon to be 48) compete for football’s greatest prize.
 But while fans see goals, drama, and glory, FIFA sees something else: a $7+ billion money-printing machine that funds the entire sport for the next four years.

 The Qatar 2022 World Cup generated a record $7.57 billion in revenue for FIFA during the 2019-2022 cycle, shattering the previous record of $6.42 billion from Russia 2018.
-And FIFA isn’t stopping there.
-The organization projects the 2026 World Cup in the United States, Canada, and Mexico will generate an unprecedented $11+ billion, with some estimates reaching $13 billion when including the expanded Club World Cup.
+FIFA projects the 2026 World Cup in the United States, Canada, and Mexico will generate an unprecedented $11-13 billion when including the expanded Club World Cup.

 Here’s the complete breakdown of how FIFA turns one month of football into billions of dollars, and where every penny actually goes.